Palanga Water Temperature and Wetsuit Guide

 Today, many surfers would wear a winter wetsuit, a neoprene hood, gloves and boots.

-The water temperature (43 °F) at Palanga is very cold.
-Despite the sun, surfers will need plenty of neoprene.
-Wear a quality winter wetsuit, a neoprene hood, gloves and boots.
-A windchill factor of (45 °F).
+The water temperature (6 °C) at Palanga is very cold.
+You will need a quality steamer wetsuit, a neoprene hood, gloves and boots.
+Cloudy, with an effective air temperature of (5 °C), so feeling about the same in the water or out of it.

 Lithuania Sea Water Temperature